 Overcoming 5G Data Challenges to Realize Its Potential

-At the Distributed SQL Summit 2020, Hale Donertasli, Cloud Architect at Rakuten Mobile, presented the talk “5G and Data Challenges”.
+Recently, Hale Donertasli, Cloud Architect at Rakuten Mobile, presented the talk “5G and Data Challenges”.
 In the talk, Hale describes the new innovations that will become possible because of 5G and its impressive data rate that will eventually achieve 20Gbps.
 Underpinning this achievement in speed is a cloud native, service-based architecture.
 But enhancing data and network speed and reliability while adopting microservices in the cloud doesn’t come without some challenges to address and overcome.
 Hale describes the 5G data challenges in the current landscape, and then proposes solutions to those challenges to be able to fully realize the potential of what 5G can unlock for people everywhere.

 5G is the 5th generation mobile network.
 5G wireless technology delivers higher multi-Gbps peak data speeds, ultra low latency, more reliability, and massive network capacity.
 The higher performance and improved efficiency of 5G will make it possible to more seamlessly connect not only users, but machines, objects, and devices.